Putting a cannula in kids can be… well, an experience. Dr Andrew Weatherall has a collection of tips and tricks that might just be useful.

 Line it up

 Absolutely the commonest thing I see trainees do when they are struggling is not actually lining up the cannula with the vein it is supposed to slide into.
-The entry point is somewhere near, but if you look at the barrel of the cannula, it doesn’t line up with the direction of the cannula.
+The entry point is somewhere near, but if you look at the barrel of the cannula, it doesn’t line up with the direction of the vein.
 Good luck with that.

 Don’t focus so much on the entry point you forget the rest of the thing.